islamibr/dot-files-and-my-system/README.md

 - **File & Disk Manager:**
   - nautilus for file management with GUI.
-  - ntfs-3g for disk management.
+  - ntfs-3g for disk mount management.
   - lf for integration with st and tmux.

 ### Text Editing